This post was reviewed by our Director of Clinical Excellence and Oversight.

-If you buy incontinence supplies, there’s a good chance you’re getting them from a brick-and-mortar shop or online retailer.
+If you buy incontinence supplies, there’s a good chance you’re getting them from your local convenience shop or online superstore.
 That could be a major mistake.
-Traditional retailers may be fine for some purchases, but when it comes to healthcare, it turns out they aren’t the best choice.
-In fact, they could be detrimental to your incontinence management.

 It Can Be Expensive